iquipsys-positron/iqp-docs-cmdlets/configurations/ControlObjects.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqtSites
+Can be retrieved from Get-IqpSites

 - Filter < Hashtable >